-The auditor must check whether the site-specific risk assessment/s has been undertaken in accordance with Schedules B4, B5, B6 and B7 of the NEPM and any relevant guidelines made or approved by the EPA.
-Where these guidelines allow an auditor to endorse an approach that differs from policies made or approved by the EPA, the auditor must exercise independent professional judgment in doing so and provide in the site audit report adequate and explicit justification for doing this.
+The auditor must check whether the site-specific risk assessment(s) has been undertaken in accordance with Schedules B4, B5, B6 and B7 of the NEPM and any relevant guidelines made or approved by the EPA.
+The auditor must also check that any human health risk assessment satisfied all the requirements in the checklist in Appendix E. Where these guidelines allow an auditor to endorse an approach that differs from policies made or approved by the EPA, the auditor must exercise independent professional judgement in doing so and provide in the site audit report adequate and explicit justification for doing this.